Metabolomics-MPC/DMS_based_cardiolipins_analysis/README.md

-# DMS_based_cardiolipins_analysis
+# DMS-based cardiolipins analysis
-Analysis of cardiolipins in mouse samples using the DMS shotgun lipidomics
+A method for the analysis of cardiolipins in mouse samples using the DMS shotgun lipidomics

+This repository contains Sciex Analyst methods and excel dictionaries files.
 This method was published in the book "Clinical Metabolomics - Methods and Protocols" ---add headpage and link to it---